 18-year-old pilot dies after plane crashes in Mississippi

-Little was a 2019 graduate of Starkville Academy, and the Starkville Daily News reports she was set to compete this month in Mississippi's Miss Hospitality pageant.
+Little was the daughter of Starkville Alderman David Little and wife Pattie, and was a 2019 graduate of Starkville Academy.
+The Starkville Daily News reported that Lake Little was set to compete this month in Mississippi's Miss Hospitality pageant.
+The winner of the pageant spends a year promoting tourism.

+Mississippi Gov. Phil Bryant said on Twitter: "Such sad news about Lake Little.
+A beautiful light has passed from this world far too soon."

+The Northeast Mississippi Daily Journal reported that according to her Miss Hospitality profile, Little aspired to eventually fly for FedEx.
+She planned to study speech pathology and audiology at the University of Southern Mississippi and wanted to open her own speech pathology clinic to help children and the elderly while maintaining an aviation career.

 Comments